mariam-gogia/AzureWebAppSQL/README.md

 {
        “errorNumber” : 2
        “parameterName” : “taskName”,
-       “parameterValue” :“<value provided that cause the error>”, “errorDescription” : “The parameter is too large” }
+       “parameterValue” :“value provided that cause the error”, “errorDescription” : “The parameter is too large” }
 </pre>